alospeaks/cisco-dc-automation/LabGuide/section-2-1-docker.md

 1. Download and install docker toolbox.
 Use all the default settings for the installation. https://www.docker.com/products/docker-toolbox

-2. This should have install `Docker Quickstart` icon on your desktop.
+2. This should have installed `Docker Quickstart` icon on your desktop.

 Whenever we say open terminal in this lab guide, please open `Docker Quickstart` on windows.